wisdom-muso/laso-wise/README.md

 ## Admin Interface

 The admin interface has been enhanced with Django Unfold for a modern, user-friendly experience.
 Access it at `/admin/` with your superuser credentials.

+## Static Files Management

+The application uses several packages that include static files which can cause duplicate file warnings during collectstatic:

+1. **django-ckeditor**: For rich text editing
+2. **django-unfold**: For admin UI enhancements
+3. **Django Admin**: Default admin static files

+The project includes a fix for handling all duplicate static files that may occur during the collectstatic process.
+This is automatically handled in the following ways:

+1. The `collect_static.sh` script removes duplicate static files before running collectstatic
+2. Both Dockerfiles include the same fix to ensure clean builds
+3. If you encounter warnings about duplicate static files, run `./collect_static.sh` to resolve them

 ## Security Features